tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 In the early days, I would often copy/paste the error I was seeing and hope I would end up finding a [StackOverflow](https://stackoverflow.com/) post with a helpful answer.

 I would be lying if I said I didn't still do some [StackOverlow driven development](https://meta.stackoverflow.com/questions/361904/what-is-stack-overflow-driven-development).
-One major difference between now and then is that I if there isn't a StackOverlow answer, I have other methods of solving my issue.
+One major difference between now and then is that I if there isn't a StackOverflow answer, I have other methods of solving my issue.

 ### Side note on language popularity